NOTICE OF RACE BMW LASQUETI ISLAND REGATTA 2020

 4.0 Sailing Instructions and Skipper’s Package

-The Skipper’s Package with Sailing Instructions will be provided at the Registration Desk on May 31 and June 1.
+The Skipper’s Package with Sailing Instructions will be provided at the Registration Desk on June 5 or 6.
 Sailing Instructions and this Notice of Race will be posted on the SCYC website.

 6.2 Division splits will be at the discretion of the SCYC Race Committee and will depend on the number and type of boats registered.